hemidactylus/mlops-speedrun-spamclassifier/README.md

-We follow the MLOps story of a company working on an application offering a service of spam detection for SMS to their users.
+We follow the MLOps story of a company working on an application offering a service of spam detection for SMS messages to their users.

-The core problem is: creating spam detectors and making them available within the application/as APIs.
-Emphasis on the production (or pseudo-production) aspects, more than the accuracy of the ML itself.
+The core task: creating spam detector models, and making them available within the application/as APIs.
+Emphasis on the production (or pseudo-production) aspects, more than on the accuracy of the ML itself.

 We'll follow a fictional year-by-year story arc, as the architecture gets progressively refined.

+_Note: unless specified, console commands are to be entered from within the repo's root directory.
+You will need several consoles at once to run the various services and make them play together nicely._

 ## Setup

-In order to reproduce all steps yourself, you need to clone this repo, create your database instance, and provide some secrets through dot-env files and the like.
+In order to reproduce all steps yourself, you need to clone this repo, [create your database instance](https://astra.datastax.com/), and provide some secrets through dot-env files and the like.
 To avoid excessive infrastructure overhead, some components will be mocked with local (non-production) equivalents.

 - Create a Python 3.8+ virtualenv and `pip install -r requirements.txt` into it.
-- Add the repo's root to the Pythonpath of the virtualenv
+- Add the repo's root to the Pythonpath of the virtualenv.
-- **TEMP** Take care of installing a certain commit of Feast in development mode, see instructions in `requirements.txt`
+- **CURRENTLY** Take care of installing a certain commit of Feast in development mode, see comments in `requirements.txt`.
-- Copy `sms_feature_store/feature_store.yaml.template` to `sms_feature_store/feature_store.yaml` and replace your Astra DB values _(Note: in real life you probably would have run `feast init sms_feature_store -t cassandra` and have followed the interactive procedure)_
+- Copy `sms_feature_store/feature_store.yaml.template` to `sms_feature_store/feature_store.yaml` and replace your Astra DB values _(Note: in real life you probably would have run `feast init sms_feature_store -t cassandra` and followed the interactive procedure)_.
+- Similarly, copy the `.env.sample` file to `.env` and edit it, inserting the same secrets, keyspace and secure-connect-bundle location you entered in the above feature store configuration file.

 ## The story